SirDank/dank.tool/README.md

 - The dank.tool executable might be flagged as malware (false positive) since it has been built using python (nuitka).

-- Python is not required to use the protable exe version of this tool.
+- Python is not required to use the portable exe version of this tool.

 - Try to not spam the [ ENTER ] key on the exe's terminal, as it can cause the program to take in the wrong input, if this has occurred, close the exe and relaunch it.